qiscus/qiscus-sdk-android/docs/index.md

 ## Chat Room

-This section consist Chat Room Qiscus Chat SDK behaviour In Chat Room you can add additional information called **options. options** is automatically synchronized by each participant in the conversation.
-It is important that the amount of data stored in **options** is kept to a minimum to ensure the quickest synchronization possible.
-You can use **options **tag a room for changing background colour purposes, or you can add a latitude or longitude.
+This section consist Chat Room Qiscus Chat SDK behaviour In Chat Room you can add additional information called **extras. extras** is automatically synchronized by each participant in the conversation.
+It is important that the amount of data stored in **extras** is kept to a minimum to ensure the quickest synchronization possible.
+You can use **extras **tag a room for changing background colour purposes, or you can add a latitude or longitude.

 > Note
-options consist string key-value pairs
+extras consist string key-value pairs

 ### Create 1-On-1 Chat Room With Metadata

 The ideal creating 1-on-1 Chat Room is for use cases that require 2 users, for further information you can see this [Chat Room-1-on-1](#1-on-1-chat-room).
 After success creating a 1-on-1 Chat room, room name is another userId.

 ```
-QiscusApi.getInstance().getChatRoom(userId, distinctId, options);
+QiscusApi.getInstance().getChatRoom(userId, distinctId, extras);
 ```

 Where:

 * `userId`:  A User identifier that will be used to identify a user and used whenever another user need to chat with this user.
 It can be anything, whether is is user's email, your user database index, etc. As long as it is unique and a string.
 * `distinctId`: **(deprecated) **you can fill **“ ” (empty string).**
-* `options:` metadata that can be as additional information to Chat Room, which consist key-value, for example **key: background, **and** value: red. **
+* `extras:` metadata that can be as additional information to Chat Room, which consist key-value, for example **key: background, **and** value: red. **

 if you want to save the Chat Room into local data after creating or getting Chat Room from Qiscus server, here's the code:

 ```
-QiscusApi.getInstance().getChatRoom(userId, distinctId, options)
+QiscusApi.getInstance().getChatRoom(userId, distinctId, extras)
         .doOnNext(chatRoom -> QiscusCore.getDataStore().addOrUpdate(chatRoom))
         .subscribeOn(Schedulers.io())
         .observeOn(AndroidSchedulers.mainThread())